See our Building and Construction page for more details and information on the Construction Contracts Act.

 If the parties do not agree on either a registered adjudicator or a prescribed appointer then the party applying to have the payment dispute adjudicated may choose a prescribed appointer from those as prescribed by section 3 of the Construction Contracts Regulations 2004.

-4. Master Builders Association of Western Australia (Union of Employers)
+3. Master Builders Association of Western Australia (Union of Employers);

-This list is taken from the Government Building Commission website which is;
+This list is taken from the Department of Mines, Industry Regulation and Safety website which is:

 The website provides more detail about the prescribed appointers, their expertise and the fees involved in using each appointer.